dawaltconley/legislative-parser/README.md

 ### Legislation

-Pass in the name of a bill or resolution to get information regarding it.
+Pass in the name of a bill or resolution to get an object describing it.

 ```javascript
 leg.parse('H.Con.Res.142-115');